Jose Herrera Player Props: Diamondbacks vs. Mariners

-The Arizona Diamondbacks, including Jose Herrera (hitting .250 in his past 10 games, with two doubles, two walks and an RBI), battle starting pitcher Logan Gilbert and the Seattle Mariners at Chase Field, Friday at 9:40 PM ET.
+After going 1-for-4 in his last game, Jose Herrera and the Arizona Diamondbacks take on the Seattle Mariners (who will hand the ball to Luis Castillo) at 4:10 PM ET on Sunday.

-In his last game he had a hitless showing (0-for-4) against the Cardinals.
+In his previous game he had a one-hit showing (1-for-4) against the Mariners.

 Jose Herrera Game Info & Props vs. the Mariners